MattiasBuelens/mattiasbuelens.github.io/posts/getting-started/index.md

 ## Theme

 Most of the site is themed using Tailwind's [typography plugin](https://tailwindcss.com/docs/typography-plugin).
-You can view the configuration in `tailwind.config.cjs`.
+You can view the configuration in `tailwind.config.ts`.
 As mentioned at the beginning of this post, the overall theme is taken from [Tailwind's "Spotlight"](https://spotlight.tailwindui.com/).

 If you wish to change the theme of your code blocks, you can edit the `src/prism.css` file.
 Prism themes can be [found here](https://github.com/PrismJS/prism-themes/tree/master/themes).